* Canvass: The forest

 I interact with the art and the art interacts with me.
 My presence alone draws the horses to the fenceline, curious, creating both jealous displays of temper, as well as outright outbursts of fun.

 Apples tossed into the boundary cause a scurry of activity, each seeking a tidbit, oftentimes challenging a herdmate with ears pinned and hooves threatening.
 But soon, outstretched necks and gaping mouths chew contentedly, dropping frothy morsels from sticky-lipped muzzles.

 Ropes and halters lead them out of the field.
 Obsidian eyes, soft necks and tangled manes follow closely.
 Dusty dappled coats receive brushing, blankets, saddles . . .

 My tack, my gear, another aspect.
 The lines, the shapes — pommels and cantles, stirrups and reins — curved leather cradles of tradition, function and fashion.
 Colorful conchos.
 Riveting rosettes.
 Little details that make up the ambiance of the whole.

 Once in the saddle, my rides into the wilderness become my paintings.
 My masterpieces.
 And I paint them again and again.
 Each one unique.

-A ride never really repeats itself, even though the same horse, same trail.
-Each adventure offers a fresh approach, a new angle of light or arc of color.
+A ride never really repeats itself, even on the same horse, same trail.
+Each adventure offers a fresh approach, a new angle of light, arc of color.
 The result keeps me riding, ever renewed, in this life-affirming endeavor.